-- 1.2.52 Departments should promote a caring and supportive culture, in which every effort is made to identify and support those who may be in difficulty and have a means of offering appropriate support. - 1.2.53 Poor teamwork can impact on the wellbeing of all staff and can lead to lower job satisfaction.
-Departments should consider providing team-based training to promote cohesiveness and collaboration. - 1.2.54 Departments should encourage a voluntary local mentorship programme with properly trained mentors and informed mentees who know what to expect, and should encourage staff engagement with national mentorship schemes. - 1.2.55 Departments should offer newly appointed consultants and SAS doctors the opportunity to work with a trained mentor to facilitate their development in their new role as well as at key 1. - 1.2.56 The department should have a policy on providing breaks for anaesthetists working solo which might include discussing breaks as part of the theatre team brief and providing a 'floating' anaesthetist to help with breaks in the theatre suite.
+- 1.2.48 There should be a health and wellbeing policy in place for all staff. - 1.2.49 Departments should consider having a health and wellbeing lead who has access to adequate expertise and resources. - 1.2.52 Departments should promote a caring and supportive culture, in which every effort is made to identify and support those who may be in difficulty and have a means of offering appropriate support. - 1.
+2.53 Poor teamwork can impact on the wellbeing of all staff and can lead to lower job satisfaction.
+Departments should consider providing team-based training to promote cohesiveness and collaboration.

+- 1.2.56 The department should have a policy on providing breaks for anaesthetists working solo which might include discussing breaks as part of the theatre team brief and providing a 'floating' anaesthetist to help with breaks in the theatre suite.
 If breaks are unavailable, then this should be formally recorded and included in the organisation's risk register. - 1.4.27 Departments should consider having a means of identifying those colleagues who have been involved in a patient safety incident and providing an opportunity for them to talk about what has happened and the impact it has had on them in a confidential and supportive environment. - 1.4.28 Departments should have a clear and readily available plan accessible to all members of the anaesthetic team to manage adverse events both for a patient and beyond for a colleague/s or the department.
 This might include exploring the possibilities of interdepartmental peer support groups, and strategies to reduce the emotional burden on staff after adverse events. - 1.4.29 The department should provide training and education in dealing with adverse events including: what to do after an adverse incident, potential problems, appropriate communication skills, the law surrounding adverse incidents and where to find expert support. - 1.4.30 Following an adverse event, those involved should be supported appropriately.
 Expert support services should be signposted and made easy to access, and there should be a regular 'check in' from a trusted senior colleague known to and accepted by the anaesthetist or staff affected